Contents

 Vision Language Models: Architectures and Popular Models

-Let’s look at some VLM architectures and learning techniques that mainstream models such as CLIP, Flamingo, and VisualBert, among others, use.
+Let’s look at some VLM architectures and the learning techniques that mainstream models such as CLIP, Flamingo, and VisualBert, among others, use.

 Contrastive Learning